Discriminative Clustering with Representation Learning with any Ratio of Labeled to Unlabeled Data: Related Work

+The category of semi-supervised representation learning methods includes a number of the semi-supervised clustering methods discussed above. \citet{lee2013,kamnitsas2018,berthelot2019,beyer2019}, and \citet{iscen2019} all propose methods for learning features in the presence of unlabeled data.
+This category also includes approaches that learn a feature representation in an unsupervised manner before fine-tuning with labeled data \citep[e.g.,][]{wu2018}.
+A downside to these approaches is that they either do not use a single objective function or they are not designed to work in the purely unsupervised setting.
+In this paper we build our formulation on an objective that encompasses the three settings of learning with unlabeled data only, learning with labeled and unlabeled data, and learning with labeled data only.

-\paragraph{Relation to existing methods.} This work may be viewed as an extension of DIFFRAC \citep{bach2007} for learning feature representations.
-As argued by~\citet{jones2019}, a feature representation defined by a deep network can be related to an approximation of a feature map associated with a composition of kernels.
-From this viewpoint, the approach in this paper can also be interpreted as learning a kernel, i.e., a similarity measure, acting on pairs of examples.
+\paragraph{Relation to existing methods.} This work may be viewed as an extension of DIFFRAC \citep{bach2007} in which the feature representation is also learned from data.
+As argued by~\citet{daniely2017}, a feature representation defined by a deep network can sometimes be related to an approximation of a feature map associated with a composition of reproducing kernels.
+From this viewpoint, the approach in this paper can also be interpreted as learning a reproducing kernel, i.e., a similarity measure, acting on pairs of examples.
+Learning a similarity measure for the purpose of clustering was first explored by~\citet{meila2005} and \citet{bach2006}, whose focus was on learning kernel parameters from labeled data.
+Our approach can be seen as more general in that any differentiable feature representation defined as a chained composition of parameterized mappings can be learned from data for the purpose of clustering using the optimization and labeling algorithms we propose. \citet{law2017} proposed a deep learning approach, but it was also purely supervised.

-In addition to using deep networks, we improve upon the work of \citet{bach2007} by proposing a convex relaxation of the labeling subproblem.
+In addition to using deep networks, we improve upon the work of~\citet{bach2007} by proposing a simplified convex relaxation of the labeling subproblem.
 This relaxation allows us to handle several types of constraints on the labels.
-The proposed labeling procedure recovers the Sinkhorn-Knopp algorithm \citep{sinkhorn1967,peyre2019} when there is no labeled data and the sizes of the clusters are assumed to be known.
+The corresponding subproblem is similar to the problem~\citet{zass2006} solved to find a doubly stochastic matrix for use in spectral clustering.
+The problem we consider includes an additional regularization term that makes the problem strictly convex and enforces non-negativity of the minimizer.
+The labeling procedure we propose recovers the Sinkhorn-Knopp algorithm \citep{sinkhorn1967,peyre2019} when there is no labeled data and the sizes of the clusters are assumed to be known.

+After the first version of this work was completed,~\citet{asano2020} developed a similar approach aimed at representation learning for unsupervised cluster analysis, with a focus on computer vision problems such as image classification and object detection.
+In contrast to our approach, their method is based on a batch optimization algorithm.
+Moreover, their formulation is parameterized with respect to the label (assignment) matrix rather than the equivalence matrix.